Culture of Mexico: Sport

 In the late 19th and early 20th centuries, Mexican colleges began integrating physical education into their curricula, initially focusing on individual sports such as track and field.
 Over time, especially from the mid-20th century onward, American football gained popularity among college students, reflecting the growing influence of American sports culture.
 Soccer remains the most popular college sport in Mexico, with competitive programs at universities such as the Universidad Nacional Autónoma de México (UNAM) and the Universidad de Guadalajara (UDG).
 Basketball also has a significant presence, with strong teams from institutions like the Instituto Tecnológico Autónomo de México (ITAM) and the Universidad Autónoma de Nuevo León (UANL).
 Although American football is less prevalent, it is expanding, particularly within organizations like ONEFA, involving universities like UNAM's Pumas CU and the Monterrey Institute of Technology and Higher Education (Monterrey ITESM) Borregos Salvajes Monterrey.
 Volleyball, track and field, swimming, and tennis are also prominent, with universities such as the Universidad Autónoma de Ciudad Juárez (UACJ) and the Universidad de Guadalajara (UDG) maintaining competitive programs.

 Mexico has a long tradition in combat sports.
 Boxing is the most popular and successful, which has turned the country into a world power with more than 110 world champions in various weight categories.
 In taekwondo, the second most practiced sport at the national level, it is one of the top exponents with 7 Olympic medals (two gold, two silver and three bronze).
-In mixed martial arts (MMA) there are also world champions of Mexican origin, being the only Hispanic American country to achieve this.
+In mixed martial arts (MMA) there are also world champions of Mexican origin, several of them in the world's top promotions.
 Finally, sports such as judo and karate have also had talented representatives of Mexican origin, although to a lesser extent.